 All heroes are free, as is everything you need to play and win the game; in-app purchases won’t make it easier to take out your opponents, they’ll just get cosmetic items for your heroes and the world they inhabit.
 And of particular interest to Mac gamers, Metal support via MoltenVK is coming soon.

 This in-game currency can then be used to upgrade your weapons.
-With plenty of game modes, a solid matchmaking system and a fanbase that’s been around for nearly 15 years, CS
+With plenty of game modes, a solid matchmaking system and a fanbase that’s been around for nearly 15 years, CS:GO continues to offer plenty of intense FPS fun for online gamers.

 Another older game that continues to entertain, Starcraft 2 is a real-time strategy game from 2010.
 Released by Blizzard as a sequel to 1998’s Starcraft.
-It wasn’t until 2017, however, that the game became free-to-play, unlocking the Wings of Liberty campaign, online multiplayer matches, and various game modes.
+It wasn’t until 2017, however, that the game became one of the best free games for Mac, unlocking the Wings of Liberty campaign, online multiplayer matches, and various game modes.
 Starcraft 2 now makes money through microtransactions for items such as skims, voice packs and war chests.

 For the online multiplayer component, gamers select from one of three possible races: Protoss, Terran